 4Runner Bump Stops: The Complete Guide

-Bump Stops For the 5th Generation Toyota 4Runner: The Complete Buyers Guide
+Bump Stops For the 5th Gen 4Runner: Complete Buyers Guide

 Have you ever been driving along on a trail, when all of the sudden you hit a rut that turns out to be a little deeper than expected?
-Then you cringe as you hear the rear axle slam up against the vehicle and you swear something has to be broken.
+Then you cringe as you hear the rear axle slam up against the vehicle and you swear something broke.
 Maybe you do a lot of hauling with your 4Runner and you bottom out from potholes on the road due to all the extra weight of a trailer.

 Well, that contact you feel is your rear axle bottoming out and hitting the rear bump stops.

-The sole purpose of stock bump stops is to prevent metal-on-metal contact when bottoming out.
-They don’t provide any dampening or cushioning of the suspension, they are only a fail-safe in case you bottom out.
-In order to prevent harsh contact with the stock bumps, you will need to upgrade to aftermarket bump stops.
+The sole purpose of them is to prevent metal-on-metal contact when bottoming out.
+They don’t provide any damping or cushioning of the suspension, they are only a fail-safe in case you bottom out.
+In order to prevent harsh contact with the stock bumps, you will need to upgrade to aftermarket ones.
 Otherwise, those hard-hitting bumps could end up causing some serious damage to your vehicle.

-In this article, we’ll be covering the different types of bump stops, the materials used, the different applications for aftermarket bump stops, and some of the best brands to look at when upgrading.
+In this article, we’ll be covering the different types, the materials used, the different applications for aftermarket options, and some of the best brands to look at when upgrading.

 Types